 When can an employer fire someone who is receiving workers’ comp?

-Being fired while receiving workers’ compensation benefits can also happen if you are accused of gross misconduct at work.
+You could legally be fired while receiving workers’ compensation benefits if you’re accused of gross misconduct at work.
 This sometimes happens when the employer finds evidence during their injured employee’s absence that indicates they weren’t performing their job duties correctly.

-If this happens to you, then you may still have a case for a claim against retaliatory firing, depending upon the circumstances.
-Your lawyer can help you to know if the claims of misconduct would hold up in court.
+If this happens to you, then you may still have a case for a claim against retaliatory firing, depending on the circumstances.
+Your lawyer can help you determine if the claims of misconduct would hold up in court.

-What should you do if you are pressured to resign?
+What should I do if I’m pressured to resign?

 Once you accept a settlement or sign a contract, then you could be legally bound to stick to the agreement.
-This could cause you to miss out on receiving thousands of dollars for your lost wages, medical treatment and emotional distress.
+This could cause you to miss out on receiving thousands of dollars for your lost wages and medical treatment.

-Sadly, many people will agree to resign out of the hope that they will be more likely to secure a new job in the future.
-Yet, not having the compensation that you need for a full and healthy recovery could leave you struggling to find gainful employment in the future.
+Sadly, many people will agree to resign in hopes that they’ll be more likely to secure a new job in the future.
+Yet, not having the compensation you need for a full and healthy recovery could leave you struggling to find gainful employment in the future.
 Even if you believe the accident was partially or fully your fault, you have the right to seek workers’ compensation benefits for your injury without the fear of being fired.

-Can you lose your benefits if you get fired while on workers’ comp?
+Can I lose my benefits if I get fired while on workers’ comp?

-Getting fired after filing a workers’ compensation claim leaves you in a lurch.
+Getting fired after filing a workers’ compensation claim leaves you in the lurch.
 Your biggest fear is likely to be that you could lose out on all of your benefits.
-The good news is that in North Carolina, you’re still entitled to continue receiving your benefits as long as you are under doctor’s restrictions and unable to find a job or attend work.
+The good news is that in North Carolina, you’re entitled to continue receiving your benefits as long as you’re under doctor’s restrictions and unable to find a job or attend work.